nickysaini/kubernetes-the-hard-way-on-Azure-ARM-Template-/README.md

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

-While the original one uses GCP as the platform to deploy kubernetes,  we use ARM Templates to deploy cluster on Azure.
+While the original one uses GCP as the platform to deploy kubernetes and Mumshad used Virtual Box but we used ARM Templates to deploy cluster on Azure.
 If you prefer the cloud version, refer to the original one [here](https://github.com/kelseyhightower/kubernetes-the-hard-way)

 Another difference is that we use Docker instead of containerd.
 There are a few other differences to the original and they are documented [here](docs/differences-to-original.md)